MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

   - The mysterious void that assemblies loaded with `Assembly.LoadFile(string path)` and `Assembly.Load(byte[] asmBytes)` live in

-.NET Core (and .NET 5+) has rejected this complexity for a simpler model:
+.NET Core (and .NET 5+) has replaced this complexity with a simpler model:

 - No Global Assembly Cache; applications bring all their own dependencies.
 PowerShell, as the plugin host, complicates this slightly for modules.
 Its dependencies in `$PSHOME` are shared with all modules.
 This removes an external factor for dependency resolution in applications, making dependency resolution more reproducible.
 - Only one Application Domain, and no ability to create new ones.
-The Application Domain concept lives on purely to be the global state of the .NET process.
+The Application Domain concept is maintained in .NET Core purely to be the global state of the .NET process.
 - A new, extensible Assembly Load Context model.
 Assembly resolution can be namespaced by putting it in a new ALC. .NET Core processes begin with a single default ALC into which all assemblies are loaded. (except for those loaded with `Assembly.LoadFile(string)` and `Assembly.Load(byte[])`) But